HannesGitH/WhiteboardPRO/README.md

 # WhiteboardPRO
-a Chrome-extension to add features to the whiteboard aka kvv
+a Chrome-extension to add features to the FU-Berlin whiteboard aka kvv